-Fortnite Chapter 3 has breathed new life into the battle royale, but how many people still play the game in 2022?
-Here are all the stats on how many people play Fortnite alongside the game’s current player count.
+Chapter 4 of Fortnite is now well underway.
+With its battle passes, map changes, new skins, and more, the game is rising in popularity once again — but how many people play Fortnite now that we’re in 2023?
+Here are all the stats on how many people play Fortnite, along with the game’s current player count.

 Fortnite is a game that has simultaneously divided and united the gaming community.
 While it has its fair share of detractors, its cultural influence on the gaming world cannot be understated.

 With a free-to-play model and the hyper-competitive nature of the game’s format, it’s no wonder the game has such a large community.

 Epic Games also consistently works on ways to reinvent the wheel regarding content — something players praise — and has organized collaborations and crossovers with huge mainstream names like Ariana Grande, Travis Scott, and Marvel; just to name a few.

 With plenty of work still going into the game, and Chapter 4 reigniting many players’ love for Fortnite, it begs the question: How many people play Fortnite as we head into 2023?
 Is the battle royale title slowly dying, or on an upwards trajectory?
 Here’s what the stats say.

 Like a lot of popular game publishers, Epic doesn’t regularly share Fortnite player count information with the community, so it’s hard to get an exact number.
 However, there are still some snippets of info out there.